transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - Kubernetes must be version 1.11 or a higher stable version in your {{site.data.keyword.cloud_notm}} Kubernetes cluster.
 Use these instructions to [upgrade your new and existing clusters](/docs/services/blockchain/howto?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-updating-kubernetes) to this version.
 - If you do not want to use the default Bronze File storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
 See this topic on [Persistent storage considerations](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.
 - If decide to include {{site.data.keyword.cloud_notm}} multi-zone support in your Kubernetes cluster, you must provision your own storage.
 See [Using Multizone (MZR) clusters with {{site.data.keyword.blockchainfull_notm}} Platform](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-mzr) for more details.
+- Virtual Routing and Forwarding (VRF) is not supported.
+The {site.data.keyword.blockchainfull_notm}} Platform service is not compatible with accounts that are enabled for automatic global routing between subnet IP blocks.
+Similarly, Kubernetes clusters that are configured with private VLANs are also not supported.

 ## Video tutorial
 {: #ibp-v2-deploy-video}